microsoft/ApplicationInsights-iOS/README.md

 <a id="download"></a>
 ## Download & Extract

-1. Download the latest [AppInsights SDK iOS](https://rink.hockeyapp.net/apps/19e2b445f2769757bd4d384e56f1fc3b) framework.
+1. Download the latest [AppInsights SDK for iOS](https://rink.hockeyapp.net/apps/19e2b445f2769757bd4d384e56f1fc3b) framework.

 2. Unzip the file.
-A new folder `AppInsights-iOS` is created.
+A new folder `AppInsights` is created.

 3. Move the folder into your project directory.
 We usually put 3rd-party code into a subdirectory named `Vendor`, so we move the directory into it.

 <a id="xcode"></a>
 ## Set up Xcode

-1. Drag & drop `AppInsights-iOS.embeddedframework` from your project directory to your Xcode project.
+1. Drag & drop `AppInsights.embeddedframework` from your project directory to your Xcode project.

 2. Similar to above, our projects have a group `Vendor`, so we drop it there.